MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-the-object-cache-with-sharepoint-online.md

 This article explains the difference between using the object cache in SharePoint Server 2013 on-premises and SharePoint Online.

 There is significant negative impact of relying on the object cache in SharePoint Online deployment.
 Any dependency on object cache in SharePoint Online will reduce the reliability of your page.

+Given the fact that some very popular features like for example the Publishing Infrastructure and the Content Query Web Part explicitly uses the object cache, it is important to review the requirements to have such features enabled since they can have such a negative impact in SharePoint Online.

 ## How the SharePoint Online and SharePoint Server 2013 object cache works